andoniaf/flexget-docker/flexget/README.md

 flexget
 ====

 Flexget container with subliminal for the subtitles.
-Ready to be integrated with transmission.
+Ready to be integrated with transmission (https://github.com/andoniaf/flexget-docker).

 ## Run